The Only Show in Town

 Me: “Here’s what happened: it’s cheaper in an economic sense here for the mind to readjust what it thinks fairness is than to carry those gaps along.
 You don’t want to keep paying the guy fifty percent.
 So you naturally learn to see it in a different way.
 Your resistance to the rule that says fifty-fifty is right increases.
 You don’t apply that rule the same way anymore.
 The rule that used to say fifty-fifty effectively becomes something else because it was cheaper at some point to restructure your idea of fairness.
 That’s emergence.
 That’s how orientation reorganizes.”

-Brian: “One of the things that comes to mind when thinking about all this is yin and yang, and Boyd’s idea that if you’re waiting for equilibrium, you’re dead.
+Brian: “One of the things that comes to mind when thinking about all this is yin and yang, and Boyd’s idea that if you’re waiting for equilibrium, you’re dead.”

-Me: There’s no such thing.
-Equilibrium is our idea of stability, but it’s not real in the world of happening.
+Me: “Equilibrium is our idea of stability, but it’s not real in the world of happening.
 When you’re driving a car with a steering wheel in front of you, if you want to go straight, the last thing you’re going to do is set it straight and keep it there.
 You’re going to have to go to the left, you’re going to have to go to the right.
 There’s no other way to go straight.
 You’re always adjusting from side to side.
 And on average, if you look at it for a number of iterations, you might call that stability.
 But ultimately, the only way to really move forward is to go side to side.
 And we see that everywhere.
 The only way to move forward is through that constant adjustment.
 That’s not a decision.
 That’s not linear.
 That’s just how minds work.”

-Me: ” In the world of happening, General Selection isn’t four steps happening in sequence.
+Me: “In the world of happening, General Selection isn’t four steps happening in sequence.
 They’re all happening at once.
 And when you think about what the happening is, it’s just one.
 It’s the interaction.
-The variability is our interpretation of a consequence of the interaction.
+Step 2, variability, is our interpretation of a consequence of the interaction.
 Three, which is selection, is just an effect in the presence of decay.
 Whatever decays more will last longer, so we have that selection effect.
 It’s an interpretation again.
 And number four, the accumulation.
 We’re just making an observation in our world that these things accumulate.
 So when you think about the meat of this, it’s really just one step.
 It’s just the interaction.
-Everything else is sense making that helps us understand what might be going on outside, but it’s not what’s going on outside.
+Everything else is sense making that helps us understand what might be outside, but it’s not what’s going on outside.
 And I think that ties very well in some ways to the idea that orientation really is everything.”

-Me: ” When we look at the general selection loop from the top of these stacked boxes, which is our natural way of seeing things, we see a loop that doesn’t really go anywhere.
+Me: “When we look at the general selection loop from the top of these stacked boxes, which is our natural way of seeing things, we see a loop that doesn’t really go anywhere.
 To really see where novelty comes from, where new rules appear and people start behaving differently, you have to account for a world we don’t usually seem to care about, which is the world of happening.
 You have to almost see it sideways.
 You can’t see it from the top.
 When I had the piece of paper, that’s the flat loop in front of me.
 The rest of the loop you’re talking about, the reason I don’t see it is because it’s like this behind it.
 It’s the causation axis.
 It goes in a different direction.”

 Me: “I worked on this project for a long time.
 And the whole time it was just inside.
 I wasn’t really trying to meet people to talk about these things.
 It was nice to come out here and discover that there are other people on similar journeys doing the same sorts of things.
 It’s a beautiful way to share.”